`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation

 \section{Experimental Results}

-In this section, we try to examine the fairness of the proposed allocations and the effectiveness of the contrastive explanations generated by AITA.
+In this section, we try to examine whether the proposed explicable allocation is perceived to be fair and the effectiveness of the contrastive explanations generated by AITA.
 For this, we consider two different human study experiments.
 In one setting, if a user selects an allocation is unfair, we ask them to rate our explanation and two other baselines (relative case).
 In the other case, we simply provide them our explanation (absolute case).
 We then consider the effect of different kinds of inaccuracies (about costs) on the explanation length for a well-known project management domain \cite{certa2009multi}.

 \textbf{Human Subject Studies} We briefly describe the study setup for the two human studies.